Mat-Tom-Son/tinyLab/README.md

 Key idea: circuits that implement the factuality vs hedging tradeoff crystallize at the first bottleneck (layer 0).
 We validate this prediction with dual observables (power: ΔLD; information: calibration), random head baselines, cross‑architecture checks, path mediation, and now geometric signatures.

+New in this repo: a preregistered Stage‑1A pilot on **early‑layer synchronization control of induction‑head emergence** (“developmental interpretability”).
+The preregistration PDF lives at `docs/prereg_stage1a/prereg_stage1a.pdf` and is backed by small‑model utilities for variance‑dampening (VDI), Task‑B weekday modular addition data, circularity measurements, and per‑head α‑scaling hooks.

 ## Highlights

 - Strong geometric signature under suppressor ablation across all probe families (facts, counterfactual, negation, logic):